718gts4/eshop-backend/README.md

 - Multer: Middleware for handling multipart/form-data
 - Socket.io: Real-time bidirectional event-based communication

-## Conventions

-As specified in the `.aider/CONVENTIONS.md` file, the main coding convention for this project is:

-- Write simple code.

 ## Additional Features

 - AWS S3 integration for file storage